llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

   could occur if the sampling is too frequent.
 A prime number should be used to avoid consistently skipping certain blocks.

+.. option:: -x86-disable-upper-sse-registers

+  Using the upper xmm registers (xmm8-xmm15) forces a longer instruction encoding which may put greater pressure on the frontend fetch and decode stages, potentially reducing the rate that instructions are dispatched to the backend, particularly on older hardware.
+Comparing baseline results with this mode enabled can help determine the effects of the frontend and can be used to improve latency and throughput estimates.

 .. option:: -repetition-mode=[duplicate|loop|min]

  Specify the repetition mode. `duplicate` will create a large, straight line